 Don’t let the lack of a full wet bath stop you from trying out a teardrop.
 Remember, you can always try before buying with a camper van rental company.

 When it comes to teardrops, one thing not to be ignored is the ability to build your own.
 A DIY trailer can save you thousands of dollars and allow you design to your exact specs.
 You can find tens of plans online to build your own trailer.
 These are some of our favorites:

 - Amazon Book: The Handmade Teardrop Trailer — Design & Build a Classic Tiny Camper from Scratch

 Camping in a Teardrop

-When it comes to camping, the best trailer is the one that fits in with your lifestyle.
+When it comes to camping, the best trailer is the one that fits your lifestyle.
 Teardrop campers are great because they’re lightweight, inexpensive and a comfortable way to camp.
-If you really want to dive into a project, we recommend building one of your own.
+And if you really want to dive into a project, we recommend building one of your own for your next adventure.
 Happy travels!